State eyes new medical ride provider as patients complain of late, missed pickups

 LogistiCare had “poor service and performance” in 2011-13, and the coalition “is concerned that contracting with the same vendor for the same service will produce similarly sub-par results,” the letter said.

-Nell missed a visit with her main doctor last month because her ride never came, she said.
-She had to wait a month for a new appointment, which delayed referrals to other services, she said.
+Nell missed a visit with her main doctor last month because her ride didn’t come, she said.
+She had to wait a month for a new appointment, which delayed referrals for other services, she said.

 For people with disabilities, medical services are an integral part of their lives, not something they rely on occasionally, Nell said.
 The state should go back to the county-run transportation system or divide the state program into regions so users don’t get lost easily in the statewide system’s bureaucracy, she said.